This Grammarly review was updated in June 2018 to reflect how readers and I use this grammar checker today.

 It gets better:

 After using this grammar checker on several articles and book chapters, I found out I’ve a bad habit of ending sentences with prepositions.

 I’m also guilty of using the occasional squinting modifier (pictured below).

 Yes, these are finer points of grammar but knowing my bad habits helped me tune up my writing.

-The built-in grammar checkers in Word, Scrivener and Pages didn’t provide me with this insight, and over the past two years this grammar checker has helped me improve my writing skills.
+The built-in grammar checkers in Word, Scrivener and Pages didn’t provide me with this insight, and over the past few years this grammar checker has helped me improve my writing skills.